DaniloSteps/DontpadWard/README.md

 # DontpadWard
-  _First of all thanks for @VGasparini and @lucianowayand, two more experienced programmers who did some codes that was the base for this program_ <3

 It's just a little code I did to monitor and register all changes made to a given _dontpad.com/_ URL.

 I wrote it on Linux, but _maybe_ it also runs on Windows, if that's not the case feel free to read and modify the code :)

-**Dependencies**
+## Thanks
+  _First of all thanks for @VGasparini and @lucianowayand, two more experienced programmers who did some codes that was the base for this program_ <3

+# Dependencies

 DontpadWard requires the libraries:
 ```